powersync-ja/powersync-jwks-example/README.md

 # Architecture

 A key-pair (public and private key) is generated.
-The public key is served on a public [JWKS](https://auth0.com/docs/secure/tokens/json-web-tokens/json-web-key-sets) URI, hosted on PowerSync.
+The public key is served on a public [JWKS](https://auth0.com/docs/secure/tokens/json-web-tokens/json-web-key-sets) URI.
 The private key is then used to generate JWTs for authenticated Supabase users and/or anonymous users.
 The PowerSync instance then validates these JWTs against the public key from the JWKS URI.

 # Usage